Associate in Engineering

 Thanks to a new partnership between the North Carolina Community College System and the University of North Carolina, aspiring engineers can start their engineering bachelor’s degree at Catawba Valley Community College.

-Please see the catalog for more information about the Associate in Engineering degree option.
+Please see the catalog for more information about the degree option in this curriculum.

 Comprehensive Articulation Agreement